 Tools to Advance Research Assessment (TARA) is a project to facilitate the development of new policies and practices for academic career assessment.

-An interactive online dashboard that tracks criteria and standards academic institutions use for hiring, review, promotion, and tenure around the world.
+An online open dataset that shows criteria and standards academic institutions use for hiring, review, promotion, and tenure around the world.

 Toolkit